Doomlazer/SQ3-TUCR-EPP/README.md

 Remove the "patch" folder to uninstall.

-## I'm trying to test a planet, how can I skip the opening sequence?
+## I'm trying to test some of the new features, how can I skip the opening sequence?

 When Roger wakes up and exits the escape pod, type <b>PUMP SHARK</b> to activate debugging.